Physical distancing (COVID-19)

-The Government of Ontario is also extending the number of people allowed to attend an indoor wedding or funeral ceremony to a maximum of 30 per cent capacity of the ceremony venue (as of June 13, 2020).
-Wedding and funeral ceremonies taking place outdoors will be limited to 50 attendees.
+The number of people allowed to attend an indoor wedding, religious service, or funeral continues to be a maximum of 30 per cent capacity of the ceremony venue (as of July 17, 2020).
 For both indoor and outdoor events, those attending must follow proper public health measures, including practising physical distancing from people who are not from the same household or their established 10-person social circle.

 Organizers who have questions about exceptions are encouraged to contact Public Health Sudbury & Districts.